rhino-linux/docker/README.md

 Examples:

+  rhino-docker-builder -f

+    Creates the Dockerfile Dockerfile.RhinoLinux-YYYYMMDD for building
+    rhino-linux:YYYYMMDD, with instructions on how to build and run the image.

-  rhino-docker-builder -t -c -v 2023.4 -a arm64
+  rhino-docker-builder -b -t -c -v 2023.4 -a x86_64

-    Builds and boots arm64v8/rhinolinux:2023.4 from scratch.
+    Builds and boots amd64/rhino-linux:2023.4 from scratch.
     Note: the version tag may not correlate with the actual Rhino Linux version.
     This option is meant for easily publishing images for specific milestones.

-  rhino-docker-builder --file -A x86_64

-    Creates the Dockerfile Dockerfile.RhinoLinux.${dateiniso}_amd64 for building
-    arm64v8/rhinolinux:${dateiniso}, with instructions on how to build and run the image.
 ```